Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 Wilson portrayed the adult version of co-protagonist Chrissy DeWitt in the coming-of-age comedy-drama film "Now and Then".
 The preteen version of the character was portrayed by Ashleigh Aston Moore.
 The film's followed the lives of four 12-year-old girls in 1970, and their reunion as adults in 1995.
 Chrissy was portrayed as the sexually repressed and overly naive member of the group, the product of an overprotective mother.
 During their reunion, Chrissy was a pregnant homemaker who had never left her hometown, and was still a naive "good girl".
 Her friends had become successful career women, and two of them had moved away.

 Wilson had a supporting role in the comedy film "That Thing You Do!"
 (1996).
 She portrayed the waitress Marguerite, an employee at a jazz club.
 Marguerite tried to romance professional drummer Guy Patterson (played by Tom Everett Scott), but he ignored her when he had a chance to meet his idol, Del Paxton (played by Bill Cobbs).
-Guy's night out with his idol, resulted in him suffering from a hangover in his performance.
-His music group fell apart soon after, and Guy started a romantic relationship with Faye Dolan (played Liv Tyler), an assistant of the band members.
+Guy's night out with his idol resulted in him suffering from a hangover in his performance.
+His music group fell apart soon after, and Guy started a romantic relationship with Faye Dolan (played by Liv Tyler), an assistant of the band members.

 Wilson had a supporting role in the Christmas-themed comedy film "Jingle All the Way" (1996).
 She portrayed Liz Langston, the wife of workaholic salesman Howard Langston (played by Arnold Schwarzenegger).
-Howard loved his wife and son, but systematically neglected them.
+Howard loved his wife and son but neglected them.
 When he remembered that Liz instructed him to buy a Christmas gift for his son, it was already Christmas Eve and most shops had sold out their toys.
 Howard started obsessively searching for his son's favorite action figure, in the apparent belief that it will cheer up his heartbroken son.
 Meanwhile, Liz had to face the unwanted romantic advances of their neighbor, Ted Maltin (played by Phil Hartman).
 By the end of the film, Howard realized that he never bought a Christmas gift for Liz.
 The film was in part a satire of the commercialization of Christmas, and in part a quest for a parent to apologize for neglect through a single gift to his son.
 The film earned 129.8 million dollars at the worldwide box office.
-Wilson was nominated for the "Stinkers Bad Movie Award" for Worst Supporting Actress for this role, but lost to rival actress Jami Gertz (1965-).
+Wilson was nominated for the "Stinkers Bad Movie Award" for Worst Supporting Actress for this role, but lost to actress Jami Gertz (1965-).

 Wilson portrayed Ellie Graham in the romantic comedy "Runaway Bride" (1999).
 Her character was both the ex-wife and the editor of news reporter Homer Eisenhower "Ike" Graham (played by Richard Gere).
 In the film, Ike had undermined his own career by publishing an inaccurate biographical article on a woman, using as his only source the ramblings of a casual acquaintance.
 In an effort to restore his reputation, Ike decided to write an in-depth biographical article.
 He systematically interviewed the woman's friends, family, and several of her ex-fiances.
 In the process, Ike became romantically interested in the woman.
 The film earned 309.5 million dollars at the worldwide box office.